FAQ

 Do credits expire?

-Credits don't expire.
-Top up once, use them whenever — a week, a year, three years from now.
+Credits don't expire, and neither does your free chat allowance.
+Top up once and use both whenever you like — a week, a year, or three years from now.
+Every pack you buy simply adds more on top.

 Can I get a refund?

-How do I know what my translations are costing me?
+How do I know what my calls are costing me?

-The app shows your credit balance on the chat screen and itemises every translation, voice transcript, and call caption under usage history.
+The app shows your credit balance on the chat screen and itemises every call under usage history (with the minutes used).
+Chat translations show up too, drawn from the allowance bundled with your current pack.
 You can set a low-balance alert so you’re never surprised, and you can stop topping up at any time — there’s no subscription to cancel.

 Privacy